Internal Linking for SEO: A Practical Guide with Best Practices

 Find internal linking opportunities

-Once you have a thorough understanding of your website’s internal link structure, it’s time to identify new internal linking opportunities.
 Start by assessing whether your focus pages are getting the most internal links.
-Look for relevant and contextually appropriate pages within your website that can be linked to these high-value pages.
+Look for relevant and contextually appropriate pages on your website that can be linked to these high-value pages.

 CHECK ANY SITE'S BACKLINKS